MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 Apart from buildtools, all packages contain a subfolder ``NT`` which contains a few Windows-specific source files.
-Like on Unix/Linux, we recommend to build in a new directory which is not part of the original source tree.
-On Windows, this build directory must be a sibling of the aforementioned ``NT`` directory.
+Like on Unix/Linux, we recommend to build in a new folder which is not part of the original source tree.
+On Windows, this build folder must be a sibling of the aforementioned ``NT`` folder.

 Build Process
 -------------